Explore credit cards that work as hard for your money as you do.

 If you’re a single parent, a credit card could be a convenient way to free up cash flow between paydays or to help manage financial emergencies.
 There is a range of cards that offer low annual fees, up to 55 interest-free days and have a lower minimum income requirement.
 Use this guide to help you compare your options to find the most suitable one for you.

-Our pick for everyday spending: Blue Cash Preferred® Card from American Express
+Our pick for everyday family spending: Blue Cash Preferred® Card from American Express

 Comparing credit cards for single parents